Sabré Cook: Career

+Personal life

-Outside of driving, she also holds a Bachelors of Science in Mechanical Engineering from the Colorado School of Mines.
+Outside of driving, Cook also holds a Bachelors of Science in Mechanical Engineering from the Colorado School of Mines.
 She was the 2018 US Global final winner of the Infiniti Engineering Academy – an engineering program for international university students to compete and qualify for positions within Infiniti Global and Renault F1 Team.
 Cook is engaged to French musician Alex Vedie.